b0nes164/GPUPrefixSums/README.md

 RWBuffer<uint> b_prefixSum;                     //The buffer to be prefix_summed
-globallycoherent RWBuffer<uint> b_state;        //The buffer used for threadblock aggregates. groupshared uint g_sharedMem[PARTITION_SIZE];   //The array of shared memory we use for intermediate values groupshared bool g_breaker;                     //Boolean used to control lookback loop. groupshared uint g_aggregate;                   //Value used to pass the exlusive aggregate from lookback
+globallycoherent RWBuffer<uint> b_state;        //The buffer used for threadblock aggregates. groupshared uint g_sharedMem[PARTITION_SIZE];   //The array of shared memory we use for intermediate values groupshared uint g_aggregate;                   //Value used to pass the exlusive aggregate from lookback

 [numthreads(GROUP_SIZE, 1, 1)]